Join us as we cast off routine for eight days. Participate for a day, two days, or the entire pilgrimage!

 During the walk, you will most likely develop sore, tired feet, maybe even a few blisters.
 This is part of the pilgrimage experience.
 Here are a few key things that make a successful pilgrimage:

-The Pilgrimage is about community, not just walking.
+This pilgrimage is not designed to provide you with a personal holiday.
+You are joining a temporary intentional community, not just walking.
+Negotiating differences, being patient with each other, and graciously meeting the challenges of inconveniences and discomforts are all a part of a pilgrim’s journey.
+Chores and helping each other are part of intentional community.
 It is about being generous with your talents to help others.
-It is organized and run by volunteers.
+The pilgrimage is organized and run by volunteers.
 Many hands make light work.
-We have all paid to participate and while some serve more time than others, everyone has an opportunity to serve along the way.
-You are encouraged to help out where you can.
+We have all paid to participate and while some serve more time than others, everyone has an opportunity to serve along the way to help to make the event go more smoothly.

 Day 1 Start from Ignatius Jesuit Centre